delabeva15/x86/README.md

 On here you can expect some surface level programs as well as some helpful tips and resources.

 Note: run programs at your own risk in a VIRTUAL MACHINE- I do not reccomend risking any damage to your computer running these locally in case of hardware or software differences between my device and yours.
 I am running these programs in a terminal- it does not work on windows terminals- use linux if you'd like to run any of these.
+Also note I am new to assembly and there may be mistakes present in my code that I haven't detected yet.

 compile using: